officelearn/azure-docs.sv-se/articles/active-directory/managed-identities-azure-resources/how-to-view-managed-identity-service-principal-cli.md

 ---
-title: Så här visar du tjänstens huvudnamn för en hanterad identitet med hjälp av Azure CLI
+title: View service principal of a managed identity - Azure CLI - Azure AD
-description: Stegvisa instruktioner för att visa tjänstens huvudnamn för en hanterad identitet med hjälp av Azure CLI.
+description: Step-by-step instructions for viewing the service principal of a managed identity using Azure CLI.
 services: active-directory
 documentationcenter: ''
 author: MarkusVi